LobbyRokie/LobbyRokie/README.md

 and also a basketball player and a foodie.. <br>
 I'm currently learning Guitar and GitHub!

-#### Things I hate:
+#### Things make me 🙂:
-* Data ambiguity, data discontinuity, data distortion.
-* Data source sitting in Excel sheet...
-* Manual and paper reports.
-* Poor and incomplete data collection.
+* Discovery of hidden wants and needs behind data 🗝️
-* Blue cheese 🤮

-#### Things I like:
 * Data integrity and data reliability.
-* Elegant automation dashboard that delivers intuitive and interactive user experience.
+* Intuitive and elegant data visualization.
 * Intelligent data-driven solutions and strategic decisions.
-* Discovering the hidden wants and needs behind data!
+* Make my end users 😃.
+* Lean Method in work and life!
 * All food but blue cheese 🙂

+#### Things make me 😕:
+* Data ambiguity, data discontinuity, and data distortion.
+* Poor and incomplete data collection.
+* Data source residing in Excel sheet...
+* Manual and paper reports.
+* Blue cheese 🤮

 <br>